jaquoh/any-ai-language-teacher/README.md

 Portable language-learning workflow for any AI chat.

 This project lets you:
-- keep structured language progress in local JSON,
+- keep structured language progress in local JSON or server-backed account storage,
 - generate a self-contained lesson prompt for a fresh AI session,
+- use a dedicated `AI Lesson` step page with provider links + guidance,
 - import strict lesson result data,
 - update progress deterministically,
+- track progress through a core 3-step lesson loop (Prompt -> AI Lesson -> Import),
 - inspect verbs, grammar, vocabulary, weak points, and CEFR estimate,
+- manage account settings (username, password, profile image URL) when server sync is enabled,
+- use built-in FAQ/help guides for app usage and data migration between accounts,
 - play vocabulary and verb pronunciation with browser speech voices (prefers `Anna-de-DE` and `Samantha-en-US` when available).
 - celebrate successful lesson imports with confetti feedback.